wanderingstan/handybird/README.md

 Local Development
 ---
+The microphone is not permitted files served from the filesystem.
 To develop on a local machine, you'll have to start a webserver.
 This should work:

     python -m SimpleHTTPServer 8000

-The microphone is not permitted on local html pages.